 How Often Should You Wash Hair Extensions?

 For flip-in and clip-in hair extensions, stylists recommend washing hair every 20 or 30 wears.
 For other extension types, wash them no more than once a week.

-The products you use to wash is also an important thing.
-Avoid harsh shampoos and buy something that’s gentle to the hair.
+The products you use to wash are also an important thing.
+Avoid harsh shampoos and buy something gentle for the hair.
 The more natural the better since chemicals could also ruin your extensions.

 Don’t Use Many Hair Products

 Other products you use like hairspray, gels, and oils also affect the condition of your hair and you should avoid everything you can.
 The more product you put on, the more you will need to wash your hair and that will eventually lead to tangled extensions or knots.

 Also, avoid using hot tools as much as you can since the extensions will become dry faster, and the heat could shorten their lifespan.

 8 Take Hair Extensions Quality in Consideration

 Okay, you have followed all these steps and your hair still looks like an awful ball of goo?
 The other thing to think about, and you probably don’t want to hear this, but there is a possibility that you have poor-quality extensions.
 The best way to tell if extensions are healthy and are great for sustaining the time that you wish for them to, is if your hair stands up to the test of time.